fatso83/logback-bug/README.md

     }
 ```

-This means that if the log file is not deleted, it remains as big and will of course
+This means that _if the log file is not deleted, it remains as big and will of course
-trigger a new rollover on the next triggering event, resulting in the just created
+trigger a new rollover on the next triggering event_, resulting in the just created
 zip file to be moved (and every other in turn), zipping all 100MB+one line all over again.

 The old `File#delete` API does not say why it cannot delete the file, but I suspect something